Thumbnail

 How to use the Avatar JD robot skill

-Avatar JD is a Virtual 3D version of JD the Humanoid Robot.
+Avatar JD is a Virtual 3D simulator of JD the Humanoid Robot.
 You can move this Avatar JD to move your real JD Robot.
 Also, when you move your real robot Avatar JD will move as well

 (Version 9: Internal coding changes: Removed timer and used VariableManager and On servo Movement event to get servo Values and Scripting variables.)
 (Version 4: Used WPF Element host for smoother animation.
 Added $SIM_ global variables so you can write scripts to move Avatar JD and interact with the simulation.
 Added a tiled Floor for him to walk on.
 You can now move and rotate Avatar JD or you can rotate the world he is in as well as zoom in and out.)